tidepool-org/TidepoolApi/docs/partner-integration.md

 ## Overview

 Tidepool Data Platform supports direct import of data from over [70 different types of devices](https://www.tidepool.org/devices).
-In addition, it has an existing integration with [Dexcom Clarity](https://clarity.dexcom.com/) as a passive upload *data source*.
+In addition, it has an existing integration with [Dexcom Clarity](https://clarity.dexcom.com/) as a passive and automatic *data source*.
 Users can continue to upload data to their Dexcom Clarity account.
 When they connect their Tidepool account to Dexcom Clarity, Tidepool will automatically [fetch data from Dexcom Clarity](https://developer.dexcom.com/) into the user's Tidepool account, without the user having to upload it to both Dexcom and Tidepool separately.
+Tidepool expects to add other cloud-connected devices as passive, automatic data sources, including other CGM and insulin delivery devices (pumps and pens) via cloud-to-cloud API connection.

 ![Dexcom Clarity connection](../assets/images/data-sources.png)